 Firstly the sheet metal is cut into separate rings.
 It is then pressed at high pressure to form the body of the dish.
 The metal parts such as the handles or rims are then taken and welded together to complete the metal form…

 The second part of enameling is where your design really comes to life!
 This is where the dish gets some color.
 This gives the product its required aesthetic and practical attributes.
-Should the inner and outer colors of the product vary we firstly apply the inner coat.
+Should the inner and outer colors of the product differ, we firstly apply the inner coat.
 After drying, we apply a special enamel to the rim.
-It is specifically made to protect this area and needs to be significantly durable.
-The product is then fired once more before another rigorous inspection (we want to ensure all high standards of production are met).
+It is specifically made to protect this area and needs to be especially durable.
+The product is then fired once more, before another rigorous inspection (we want to ensure all high standards of production are met).

-Here are some rules to help you save it for years to come and some advises to make you and your enamelware friends.
+Here are some rules to help you save it for years to come and some advice to make you and your enamelware friends.

-The history of enamel starts as far as over 5 thousand years ago.
+The history of enamel starts as far back as over 5 thousand years ago.
 Ancient civilizations used enamel to cover their earthenware and jewelry.
-The currently used form of enamelware that we all know dates back to 1760 in Germany.
-From there it spread to other European countries including Poland.
+The form of enamelware that is currently used, and that we all know, dates back to 1760 in Germany.
+From there, it spread to other European countries, including Poland.
 Enamel officially arrived in North America in the 1950s.
-In early enamelware production, it was only the internal parts that were enameled, this was done to eliminate any contact between food or beverages and the steel substrate.
-The chance of contamination from rusting metal was therefore minimized.
-Later people began to realize the benefits of enameling the exterior as it proved durable, easy to clean and resistant to interaction with food steel ware.
+In early enamelware production, it was only the internal parts that were enameled; this was done to eliminate any contact between food or beverages and the steel substrate, to minimize the chance of contamination from rusting metal.
+Later, people began to realize the benefits of enameling the exterior, as it proved durable, easy to clean and resistant to interaction with food steel ware.
 There were some regional preferences as to the decorations.
-In the USA plain enamel was the style of choice closely followed by speckles.
-In the UK, there was a dominance of white enamel with a navy blue brim.
-In the other hand, Sweden’s most popular design was cream with a green frame.
+In the USA, plain enamel was the style of choice, closely followed by speckles.
+In the UK, the white enamel with a navy blue brim was dominant.
+In contrast, Sweden’s most popular design was cream with a green frame.
 Other countries frequently used speckles, spots and folk decorations.